-3.2 The Vice President for Student Life [Rev. 2015, 2017, 2018, 2023]
+3.2 The Vice President for Student Life

 The Vice President for Student Life, who is responsible to the President, is the senior student affairs officer and is responsible for the supervision of non-academic aspects of student life, advances the purpose of the College by shaping a challenging and supportive learning environment in which all students are invited to deepen their understanding of themselves and the world.
 Programs and services extend the College's academic mission beyond the classroom by providing opportunities through which students can participate in a broad range of human endeavors.
 Offices within the division foster in students a sense of social and civic responsibility, ethical conduct, and an appreciation of diversity and cultural richness.
-The Vice President supervises the Dean of Students, Gateway Career Center, Intercultural Development, Director of Counseling Services, and the Director of the Health Center.
+The Vice President supervises the Dean of Students, Gateway Career Center, the Associate Vice President of Student Life, Director of Counseling Services, and Director of the Health Center.
 The Vice President for Student Life is the Secretary of the Board of Trustees' Committee on Student Life and performs other duties as assigned by the President.
 The Vice President for Student Life serves at the pleasure of the President and of the Board.
-[Rev. 2002, 2003, 2005, 2006, 2009, 2010, 2011, 2015, 2017, 2018, 2023] [Rev. per Provost at request of Vice President for Student Life]
+[Rev. 2002, 2003, 2005, 2006, 2009, 2010, 2011, 2015, 2017, 2018, 2023, 2024] [Rev. per Provost at request of Vice President for Student Life]

 - 3.2.1 The Dean of Students provides leadership and vision in helping to create and sustain an environment of inclusivity and an equitable community that supports development for all students.
-The Dean oversees the offices of Educational Equity and Title IX, Religious and Spiritual Life, Case Management, Residence Life, Student Conduct, Student Involvement, Student Advocacy and Prevention, and Student Leadership.
+The Dean oversees the offices of Case Management, Residence Life, Student Conduct, Student Involvement, Student Advocacy and Prevention, and Student Leadership.
 These offices, in partnership with others, work to create a positive student experience and ensure a campus climate that acknowledges and celebrates a diverse student body.
-[Added 2010, Rev. 2011, 2015, 2017, 2018, 2023; Rev. per Provost at request of Vice President for Student Life] - 3.2.2 The Director of Health Services serves as College Physician and supervises the College Health Center which supports academic success by providing quality health care and promoting an environment of wellness in an atmosphere where students are treated with compassion and understanding.
+[Added 2010, Rev. 2011, 2015, 2017, 2018, 2023, 2024; Rev. per Provost at request of Vice President for Student Life] - 3.2.2 The Director of Health Services serves as College Physician and supervises the College Health Center which supports academic success by providing quality health care and promoting an environment of wellness in an atmosphere where students are treated with compassion and understanding.
 [Rev. 2023] - 3.2.3 The Director of Counseling Services supervises Center staff in providing counseling and educational programs to help students achieve their academic, social, and personal development goals.
 In addition to its work with students, staff also helps faculty, staff, and parents to promote student wellness.
-[Added 2023] - 3.2.4 The Director of Intercultural Development supervises staff in working to advance Lafayette Colleges' commitment to diversity and inclusion through educational outreach, cultural programming, support, and advocacy for members of historically marginalized groups, and community building.
-[Added 2023] - 3.2.5 The Director of Gateway Career Center supervises Center staff in providing a personalized four-year career-development program that helps students prepare for life after graduation.
+[Added 2023] - 3.2.4 The Director of Gateway Career Center supervises Center staff in providing a personalized four-year career-development program that helps students prepare for life after graduation.
 [Added 2023]